 In the fall, parents are usually purchasing clothes and shoes, lunch bags and boxes, backpacks, and other back-to-school essentials.
-However, some schools around the country remain closed in spring 2021 because of the pandemic, forcing parents to create home-based learning environments.
+However, some schools around the country remained closed in spring 2021 because of the pandemic, forcing parents to create home-based learning environments.
 A setup on the kitchen countertop may have been fine in the short term, but many students need a more permanent arrangement for virtual and/or home-based learning.

 But where should you put a home learning center, and how do you determine what it should include?
 And how much should it cost?

 We consulted a variety of experts—including a teacher, a college professor, an organization expert, two architects, and several tutors and academic coaches—to answer all of your questions.

 Learning Center Options: Plenty of Space

 If you have enough space to choose among various rooms, Melissa Lowry, who provides distance/virtual learning coaching services for students in grades K-12, recommends locating the learning center in a place that is away from distractions.

 “I suggest the basement, guest house, third-floor flex space, or spare bedroom,” she told The Balance by email.
 And when you’re converting a room, she said, it’s important to have it resemble an actual classroom as much as possible.

 It may be a good idea to mimic other school elements as well.
 According to Theresa Genovese, an architect at the firm CetraRuddy in New York City, students will ideally be able to access more than one space during the school day.

 “Consider having a space for more formal academic use, another area of the home that can serve as a reading nook, and potentially also a project area with a table and school supplies,” Genovese told The Balance.
 She also recommends a space for students to play and exercise, especially elementary school kids.

 Don’t keep students sitting at a desk all day, experts suggest.
 Try to mimic the total school experience, which includes changing environments several times a day.